2026 Product Liability Conference

 The conference will be held at the Hyatt Regency San Antonio Riverwalk, 123 Losoya Street, San Antonio, TX 78205.
 To speak with the hotel directly, please call 210.222.1234.

-A limited number of discounted rooms are available at the Hyatt Regency San Antonio Riverwalk.
-Take advantage of the hotel's group rate of $295.00 Single/Double by making reservations through the link below by January 21, 2026.
+A very limited number of discounted rooms remain in DRI's group room at the Hyatt Regency San Antonio Riverwalk.
+Take advantage of the hotel's group rate of $295.00 Single/Double by making reservations through the link below.

 Book Online and Secure your Group Rate